Stay Cool as a Cucumber!

 Ingredients that you’ll need:

-In a large saucepan over medium-high heat, combine 5 1/2 cups water, both vinegars and salt.
+In a large saucepan over medium-high heat, combine 5 1/2 cups water, both types of vinegar, and salt.
 Bring to a boil, stirring several times; boil for 3 minutes.
 Remove from heat and let cool.

 Wash cucumbers and slice in half crosswise.
+Use the Rada Super Parer to make this process a breeze.
 Cut pieces in half lengthwise and then cut into spears (approximately 12 spears from each cucumber, depending on the size of the cucumber).

-Place half of dill springs in a clean plastic 5-quart ice cream pail.
-Add cucumber spears, pickling spice and remaining dill sprigs.
+Place half of dill springs in a clean plastic 5-quart ice cream pail or large jar.
+Add the cucumber spears, pickling spice, and remaining dill sprigs.

-Slice garlic cloves in half and add to pail.
+Slice the garlic cloves in half and add to pail.

-Pour cool vinegar mixture over cucumbers.
+Pour the cooled vinegar mixture over cucumbers.
 Set a plate on top and press down lightly to submerge cucumbers in liquid.
+This ensures that each cucumber will soak in the brine and turn into a delicious pickle!

-Cover and let stand at room temperature for 24 hours, stirring once or twice, if desired.
-Place pail the the refrigerator to store pickles for up to 1 month.
+Cover and let the pickles sit at room temperature for 24 hours, stirring once or twice.
+Place the pail the the refrigerator to store pickles for up to 1 month.

 Note: this brine can also be used to soak whole baby cucumbers.
 Recipe may be doubled to fill the pail.